Nerwosolek/SubtractionGame/README.md

 Plans for next version
 =======================
 1. Better internationalization (not with X different htmls)
-2. Checking if balls number is not < 3 and balls in 1 move < 1.
+2. Checking if balls number is not < 3 or balls in 1 move < 1.
 	Others conditions OK (balls in 1 move could be > total balls number, cause you cannot take more balls than you see on screen).
 3. In title DIV make and update info about: